thomas-melville/myNotes/General/Career_Development/Security/TLS_SSL.md

 SSL is standard security technology for establishing encrypted links between clients and servers.
 Can be browser to webserver, or another example is docker daemon to a registry
 **Encryption** uses a private/public key pair data can be encrypted by one key, but only decrypted by the other.
-This is refered to as Public Key Infrastructure (PKI) Scheme.
+This is referred to as Public Key Infrastructure (PKI) Scheme.
-Public key is shared while private key is kept locally **Trust** is achieve through the use of certificate trust.
+Public key is shared while private key is kept locally **Trust** is achieved through the use of certificate trust.
 Chain that starts with Certificate Authority.
 Entity that issues SSL Certificates.
 Certificates can also be self signed, for testing purposes.

 ## What is the difference between TLS & SSL

 SSL is older
 both are cryptographic protocols designed to provide communications security over a computer network